 Every person’s journey with AD is different.
 For some, the disease progresses slowly and leaves mental function largely intact for several years.
-For others, AD is aggressive and quickly robs people of their memory.
+Other times, AD is aggressive and quickly robs people of their memory.
 In the end, AD becomes severe enough to disrupt day-to-day life.
-In latter stages, patients will need almost constant care.
+In later stages, people will need almost constant care.

-Life expectancy varies for each person with Alzheimer’s disease (AD).
+Life expectancy varies for each person with AD.
 The average life expectancy after diagnosis is eight to 10 years.
 In some cases, however, it can be as short as three years or as long as 20 years.

 AD can go undiagnosed for several years, too.
 In fact, the average length of time between when symptoms begin and when an AD diagnosis is made is 2.8 years.

-Treatment will not prevent the progression of Alzheimer’s disease (AD).
+Treatment will not prevent the progression of AD.
 It is also unclear if treatment can add time to a person’s life.
 Ultimately, AD will progress and take its toll on the brain and body.
-As it progresses, symptoms and side effects will grow worse.
+As it progresses, symptoms and side effects will get worse.

 However, a few medications may be able to slow the progression of AD at least for a short time.
-Treatment can also improve your quality of life and help treat some of the symptoms you may experience.
+Treatment can also improve your quality of life and help treat symptoms.
 Talk with your doctor about your treatment options.

-A University of Washington study identified several factors that affect a person’s life expectancy.
+A study identified several factors that affect a person’s life expectancy.
 These include:

 - Gender: A 2004 study found that men lived an average of 4.2 years after their initial diagnosis.
 Women were found to live an average of 5.7 years after their diagnosis.

-- Severity of symptoms: Patients with significant motor impairment, such as a history of falls and a tendency to wander or walk away, had shorter life expectancies.
+- Severity of symptoms: People with significant motor impairment, such as a history of falls and a tendency to wander or walk away, had shorter life expectancies.

 - Brain abnormalities: The study also detected a connection between brain and spinal cord abnormalities and the length of life.

-- Other health problems: Patients with heart disease, a history of heart attack, or diabetes had shorter life spans than patients without those complicating health factors.
+- Other health problems: People with heart disease, a history of heart attack, or diabetes had shorter lifespans than patients without these complicating health factors.

-The age you are diagnosed with Alzheimer’s disease (AD) may have the greatest impact on your life expectancy.
+The age you are diagnosed with AD may have the greatest impact on your life expectancy.
 The earlier you are diagnosed, the longer you may live.
 Researchers at Johns Hopkins School of Public Health have discovered that the average survival time for people diagnosed at age 65 is 8.3 years.
 The average life expectancy for people diagnosed at age 90 is 3.4 years.

 Each person has a unique health history.
-This health history is directly related to how Alzheimer’s disease (AD) will affect them.
+This health history is directly related to how AD will affect them.
 It’s helpful, however, to know the statistics about average life expectancy, as well as how lifestyle and age can alter that length of time.